 The largest lake in Africa, Lake Victoria is shared between Kenya, Tanzania and Uganda.
 It is home to thousands of individual islands and archipelagos, a number of which offer private island resorts where you can spend a few nights relaxing at the end of a busy safari.

 The Lewa Wildlife Conservancy is a private reserve in north-eastern Kenya, on the eastern edge of the Laikipia Plateau.
-One of Kenya's best known private conservancies, it is home to a number of endangered species including rhino, and accommodates only a very small number of visitors at a time.
+One of Kenya's best known private conservancies, it is home to a number of endangered species including rhino.
+It accommodates only a very small number of visitors at a time.

 The Masai Mara is perhaps the most famous safari park in the world, and with good reason.
 Part of the same eco-system as the Serengeti, the Masai Mara hosts with it that great natural spectacle, the annual wildebeest migration.

 Among the smallest and least-visited of Kenya's safari parks, Meru has a great deal to offer.
 It encompasses a huge variety of terrain, including acacia woodland, low-land swamp and dry savannah plains.
 The game has in the past been poor, but it is rapidly improving.

 Nairobi is a lively capital with good hotels and a number of attractions, including its own National Park, where you can view rhino, lion and giraffe.

 The Kenyan Rift Valley is a section of the 6,000km Great Rift Valley, which stretches from the Dead Sea in the Middle East all the way to Mozambique.
 It is one of Africa’s defining geographical features.
 The Lakes allow for excellent game-viewing, either by vehicle in guided game drives, or by boat.